mlibrary/about-publishing/src/content/stories/cultivating-the-perfect-guidebook-through-teaching.md

     [Michigan Shrubs and Vines
     (2016)](https://www.press.umich.edu/296735/michigan_shrubs_and_vines) By
     Burton V. Barnes and Warren H. Wagner, Jr.
+books:
+  - ''
+profiles:
+  - ''
 related_stories:
   - ''
-books:
-  - ''
 type: story
-published: true
 ---
 University of Michigan Press publishes a rich collection of books that explore the history, culture, and environment of the Great Lakes region.
 These books are collaborative efforts with campus partners.
 A particularly fruitful example involves a book that has been in print since 1913 and a beloved undergraduate course taught in the School for Environment and Sustainability.